openedx/edx-toggles/scripts/how_to/adding_new_ida_to_toggle_report.rst

 steps
 ~~~~~
   - add IDA specification in main function in `gather_feature_toggle_state.py`_
-  - add specification for your database to `edx-internal/*/feature-toggle-report-generator.yml`_
+  - add environment specification for your database to `edx-internal/*/feature-toggle-report-generator.yml`_

 problems with current approach
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * the code to gather database info has somethings that are very specific to lms
     - fix: make things more general
-        + this should not be too difficult

 .. _edx-internal/*/feature-toggle-report-generator.yml: https://github.com/edx/edx-internal/blob/master/tools-edx-jenkins/feature-toggle-report-generator.yml